kyl0b1te/pdecorate/README.md

 </pre>

 Get instance of the decoration.<br>
-First of all pass the decorators and the last parameter <b>must be</b> the callable function.
+First of all pass the list of wanted decorators to apply and the callable function.
 <pre>
 $decoration = new Decorator(
     'italic',